gtanev/binary-tree-roll/README.md

 appears to be rolled at a 90 degree angle, either in a clockwise or a counter-clockwise direction.
 The two directions produce two inverse variants of the roll operation, a clockwise (CW) and a counterclockwise (CCW) roll.
 A major result of this operation is that two of the depth-first traversals of the rolled binary tree are identical to another two traversals of the original binary tree.

-We can define the CW and CCW roll functions in terms of the preorder, inorder, and postorder traversal functions of the original (T1) and the rolled (T2) tree, as follows:
+In fact, we can define the CW and CCW roll functions in terms of the preorder, inorder, and postorder traversal functions of the original (T1) and the rolled (T2) tree, as follows:

 - **CW(T1)** = T2 ⇔ (inorder(T1) = preorder(T2) ∧ postorder(T1) = inorder(T2))